spideythewebhead/http_client_plugin/README.md

   Contains the exception thrown from this request and optional stack trace.

-`HttpResult` provides helper methods (when & maybeWhen) that accept callbacks based on the result.
+`HttpResult` is a sealed class where you can apply pattern matching.

-Also you can use the method `asRecord` to covert the result into a record with the following format: `(T?, Exception?, StackTrace?)`
+Also it provides helper methods (`when` & `maybeWhen`) that accept callbacks based on the result.

 ### Example